redis/redis-doc/topics/persistence.md

 * The child starts writing the new base AOF in a temporary file.

 * The parent opens a new increments AOF file to continue writing updates.
-  If the rewriting fails, the old base and increments files (if we have) plus this newly opened increments file represent the complete updated dataset, so we are safe.
+  If the rewriting fails, the old base and increments files (if there are any) plus this newly opened increments file represent the complete updated dataset, so we are safe.

 * When the child is done rewriting the base file, the parent gets a signal,